Members of the Field of History

 290 Ives Hall

-Assistant Professor, Science & Technology Studies
+Associate Professor, Science & Technology Studies

 History of the physical sciences in the 19th and 20th centuries; gender and science; science, race, and colonialism.

 Southeast Asian history; Vietnam.

 Professor, Romance Studies